Briana122/COMP3005_Final_Project/README.md

 ## Project Report
 Please see file `Project Report.pdf` for more information on the project

+## Considerations for Bonus points:
+-	A member can change their fitness achievements and health metrics
+-	Trainers can search for a member by name and change their statistics (limited to their health metrics)
+-	Sign in with authentication (passwords)

 ## YouTube Video

 **Please note that since YouTube only allows videos under 15 minutes to be posted, I have sped up the original video.
 Please feel free to slow it down by changing the playback speed to 0.5 or 0.75.
 Thank you for your understanding :)**